 Prior to establishing SFA, Lisa held a variety of positions in the art world in New York, Los Angeles, and Paris.
 Additionally, she has taught as an adjunct professor of art history at Hunter College, the College of Staten Island, and Nassau Community College and has lectured at UCLA, USC, and CUNY on various art-related topics.
 Lisa has also organized a number of exhibitions, the next of which is slated for 2015.

-Lisa sits on the board of trustees of the Sculpture Center in New York and is on the advisory boards of Lalela and the School of Doodle, the latter two organizations focusing on children and education.
+Lisa co-founded Via Art with Bridgitt Evans, a non-profit organizaiton dedicated to supporting artistic production, thought leadership, and pubilc engagement (http://viaartfund.org).
+She sits on the board of trustees of the Sculpture Center in New York and is on the founders board of LAX Art.
+Lisa is also on the advisory board of the School of Doodle, an organization focusing on children and education.

 Andrea Lounibos earned a B.A. in Art History and French and Francophone Studies from the University of California, Los Angeles.
 She spent her junior year in Paris studying contemporary French culture at the Center for Critical Studies and at the Sorbonne.
 During her senior year, she completed an honors thesis on African architecture.